 And that’s why we’re here today.
 To celebrate and notice some of the amazing little pieces and patterns of development that happen between the milestones.

-What to look for between the milestones of childhood development
+What to look for between Childhood Milestones

 The next time your little one, or the little ones in your classroom or therapy practice, achieve a new milestone like sitting up by themselves or learning to walk – don’t be so quick to rush to the next thing.
 Instead, pause for a bit to notice what happens between the milestones.